March 2024

 During a serious illness of the treasurer, the books and papers and other valuable articles in his/her keeping, which belong to the congregation, shall be taken into custody by any person whom the Church Council may appoint for this purpose.

-Article XXIV– Duties of the Board of Elders
+Article XXIV– Duties of Elders

-The members of the Board of Elders shall serve for a term of three years, so arranged that the terms of no more than half of the number of elders expire in a given year.
+Elders shall serve for a term of three years, so arranged that the terms of no more than half of the number of elders expire in a given year.
 Elders cannot serve for more than two consecutive terms.

 The duties of the Elders shall be: